 The show itself is taped and edited, so it was interesting to see how this all worked.
 Reese Witherspoon came out first because she had a flight to catch.
 They taped her interview and then had Jimmy film her introduction after she left.
 It was weird pretending to clap for Reese when she wasn’t actually there!
 Watching the show back, they edited it so this interview wasn’t until much later in the show.

 Next up was the 12 Days of Christmas Sweaters Giveaway where Jimmy picks a seat number and presents a heinous but hilarious Christmas sweater to an audience member.
 I was hoping it wouldn’t be me because I would be so nervous talking to him on camera.
-I didn’t get picked (phew!) but you can see me wayyyy in the background during this segment.
+Luckily, I didn’t get picked.

 After the sweater giveaway, Jimmy announced they were going to give away some more stuff.
 This time it was for the whole audience.
 I didn’t expect a giveaway so it was so exciting as he revealed what we would be going home with.
 Amazon gave the entire audience a $50 gift card, a one year subscription to Amazon Prime, a one year subscription to Amazon Music Unlimited, and an Amazon Echo!
 I wasn’t all that into the Amazon Echo from the commercials, but after setting it up, I’m obsessed.
 Alexa works flawlessly.
 Paired with Amazon Music, you can even say things like “Alexa, play that song with the lyrics ‘It’s beginning to look a lot like Christmas’” and she gets it right every time!